Creating a Watch

 }

-apply can take any object, evaluate a block of code in the context of that object then return the object.
-It is great for creating customised constructor logic.
+apply can take any object, evaluate a block of code in its context, and then return the object.
+It's great for creating customized constructor logic.

 The second version

-I quite liked my first attempt at a watch, but it became clear a few things could be improved.
-Battery life was not amazing with it on (not terrible, but I’m guessing the use of gradient drawables, filling the background didn’t do the battery any favours).
-I also found the complications less interesting that I expected and wanted to preserve more of the pure dark background from ambient mode.
-I also wanted to take the idea a bit further.
-In addition to showing progress through the day, I wanted to display progress through the month and year.
+I quite liked my first attempt at a watch, but it became clear that a few things could be improved.
+Battery life wasn't amazing when it was active (not terrible, but I suspect the use of gradient drawables filling the background didn't do the battery any favors).
+I also found the complications less interesting than I expected and wanted to preserve more of the pure dark background from ambient mode.
+Furthermore, I wanted to take the idea a bit further: in addition to showing progress through the day, I aimed to display progress through the month and year.

-By cutting out complications a lot of code disappeared.
-Indeed the final watch face was only around 200 lines of actual Kotlin.
-Ignoring the boilerplate it is just 100 lines or so (with some use of utility functions created for the other watch face).
-But to create an entire, original watch with such little effort is incredible.
+Cutting out complications removed a lot of code.
+Indeed, the final watch face was only around 200 lines of actual Kotlin.
+Ignoring boilerplate, it's just 100 lines or so (with some utility functions created for the other watch face).
+Creating an entire, original watch with such little effort is incredible.

 Apple Watch, Today, The Future

-I ended up back on iPhone a few months later.
-Unfortunately Apple doesn’t play nicely with others so the experience of using Android Wear there was frustrating and I ended up going back to Apple Watch which, even with its recent update to WatchOS 4, is still a terrible watch.
+I switched back to an iPhone a few months later.
+Unfortunately, Apple doesn’t play nicely with other platforms, so the experience of using Android Wear with an iPhone was frustrating.
+I ended up returning to the Apple Watch, which, even with its then-recent update to watchOS 4, was still a terrible watch.

 It will be interesting to see how things evolve over the next few years.
-It is fairly clear technical, hardware constraints are holding things back (particularly around battery life).
-But making it possible for anyone to create their own watch is pretty amazing.
-And hopefully Apple will catch up on this in some form soon.
+Technical and hardware constraints are clearly holding things back (particularly battery life).
+However, making it possible for anyone to create their own watch is pretty amazing.
+Hopefully, Apple will catch up in some form soon.